 – Needs special chargers to charge

-– Slower rate of charging compared to a lead-acid battery.
+– A slower rate of charging compared to a lead-acid battery.

 – Overcharging can cause internal damage and degrade the charging capability.